Speakers are subject to change. Images and biographies will be updated during the lead up to the conference. Keep checking back for more information.

 Dr Pencheon is the Director of the NHS Sustainable Devleopment Unit (SDU).
 The SDU helps organisations across health and care embed and promote sustainable development in order to reduce emissions, save money and improve the health of people and communities.
 Prior to this role, he was Director of the NHS Eastern Region Public Health Observatory from 2001 to 2007, serving the East of England.
 He has worked as joint Director of Public Health, a Public Health Training Programme Director in the East of England, with the NHS R&D programme, and in China in the early 1990s with Save the Children Fund (UK).
 Prior to that he was clinician in secondary care.

-Dr Rupert Jones, Senior Clinical Research Fellow, Plymouth University
+Dr Rupert Jones, Senior Clinical Research Fellow, University of Plymouth

 Rupert Jones is a Physician with special interest at Derriford Hospital chest clinic and Senior Clinical Research Fellow at the Peninsula School of Medicine, Plymouth.
 He has been involved in Chronic Obstructive Pulmonary Disease (COPD) policy including the national Outcomes Strategy for COPD and clinical lead for the National COPD Audit in Primary Care.
 His current research interests are in severe asthma, COPD and pulmonary rehabilitation.
 Working with many international collaborators, he runs global health projects funded by Horizon 2020 and MRC / Wellcome and DFIID relating to lung disease in Uganda, Vietnam, Greece and Kyrgyzstan.
 He developed the Lung Information Needs Questionnaire and the DOSE Index for COPD severity assessment, and now the Severe Asthma Quality of Life Scale.
 He has published over 60 papers and several books.